mukeshlilawat1/Cpp-Projects/README.md

  ##  🎯 Learning Objectives
 ➡️By working with these projects, you will:
 <br/>
-➡️Reinforce your understanding of C syntax and logic
+➡️Reinforce your understanding of C++ syntax and logic
 <br/>
 ➡️Learn how to handle files and manage data
 <br/>